arteem75/practical-work/README.md

 ## Evaluation Against Perses

+The tool has been evaluated using 3 different test suites, with all 3 modes tested per suite:

+- **JDK23 errors**: Compilation error test cases from JDK 23
+- **JDK11 errors**: Compilation error test cases from JDK 11
+- **JDK8 crashes**: Compiler crash test cases from JDK 8

 Comparative evaluation results against the Perses reducer can be found in the `perses-results/` folder.

 ## Results